 Why, hello there!

-My name is Raquel Lyons and I am a twenty-eight year old who has earned her Psychology (BS) degree from UMass Boston.
+My name is Raquel and welcome to my Lighthouse!
+I am a twenty-eight year old who has earned her Psychology (BS) degree from UMass Boston.

 I began RecoverytoWellness back in May 2016.
 Initially because I wanted to write articles about mental health awareness for payment elsewhere on the Web and found it difficult to find such a job.
 We had just spoken about WordPress in a meeting at the Mass Media, my university’s newspaper of which I wrote my articles for, so I bee-lined it to here and came up with a WordPress account in honor of my deviantART group: “Recovery-to-Wellness”.

 I didn’t know it then but I set in motion a path of advocacy, mental health awareness, many, many following social media accounts and a safe place to share my emotions in one of my many creative ways.
 You see, I am an avid artist.
 I do creative writing, sketches, water coloring, painting, photography, filming, scrapbooking, graphic design and making beaded bracelets.
 I LOVE rainbows, rainbow lighthouses (which technically aren’t a thing but in my imagination they totally are!), lighthouses in general, the Marvel Cinematic Universe, unicorns, wings, keys, hands (I have some especially nice hand photography, mainly my own, but sometimes other people’s, too!), gazebos, stationery, puppies, music and animals with small hands (like my little Chinese hamsters, Galaxy and Nova!).